 L'humanité (1999)

-Anno di Uscita: 1999
+Anno di uscita: 1999

 Nazione: France

-Titolo Alternativo: La humanidad, A Humanidade, Humanität, Inhimillisyys, Anthropini dokimasia, Anthropotita, Emberiség, L'umanità, Ludzkosc, Человечность, Insanlik, Humanité, Humanity
+Alternative Title: La humanidad, A Humanidade, Humanität, Inhimillisyys, Anthropini dokimasia, Anthropotita, Emberiség, L'umanità, Ludzkosc, Человечность, Insanlik, Humanité, Humanity

 Regista: Bruno Dumont

-Sceneggiatore: Bruno Dumont
+Writer: Bruno Dumont

 Produzione & Genere

-Compagnie: N/A
+Produttore: N/A

 Premi & Simili